linkages/vic-presentation/PITCHME.md

 you get a stateless VM that starts up your container

-Every container get another VM.
+Every container is another VM.
-@snapend

 ---
 @snap[north span-50]